 NASA Composite Imagery ("Mosaic")

-CBR’s imaging process is also conceptually similar to the technologies used by the National Atmospheric and Space Administration (NASA) to produce wide-area satellite images of the earth’s surface.
+ERF’s imaging process is also conceptually similar to the technologies used by the National Atmospheric and Space Administration (NASA) to produce wide-area satellite images of the earth’s surface.
 Until the launch of the Deep Space Climate Observatory Satellite (DSCOVR), which now orbits one million miles from the surface, NASA had no camera positioned sufficiently far from earth to capture the entire globe in a single photograph.
 As previously noted, an endoscope’s objective lens must also operate too near to an embryo or fetus to permit its whole anatomy to be imaged in a single frame.
 This is the same constraint which complicates the capture of satellite imagery.
 Previous pictures of the earth could, therefore, only be created using digital stitching technology to make one large composite image from smaller segments.
 Scientists sometimes describe this final image (or “data set”) as a “mosaic,” comprised of many individual “tiles.”

 Hybrid Imagery (Multi-Media)